Overview

 - the initial stack pointer value is at address 0 of the vector table;

-Astrobe puts the two values at the beginning of the binary file.
-However, the MCU does not use these values for the stack pointer and the program counter right after reset – it first executes code in the boot rom.
+Astrobe puts the two values at the beginning of the binary file produced by the linker.
+However, the RPx MCUs don’t not use these values for the stack pointer and the program counter right after reset – they first execute start-up code in the boot rom.

 Stepping over the initial steps after reset, the boot rom code will eventually execute our program code uploaded as UF2 file, as created from Astrobe’s .bin